 DOF Regulations were finalized on October 1, 2017, becoming effective ten days after publication on October 11, 2017.
 Holders that received an examination notice from the Department of Finance on or before July 22, 2015 may convert its Department of Finance examination into the SOS VDA Program.
 Form NOI COV must be received by the Department of State by December 11, 2017 for the submitting Holder to be eligible for conversion.
 Holders undergoing a securities examination, however, in which estimation is not required, may not convert.
 Eligible Holders will also have the option to participate in an expedited audit.

 Below are documents related to Converting an Audit to a VDA:

-Eligible Holders must file an executed copy of a Disclosure and Notice of Intent to Convert Unclaimed Property Examination into a Review under the Secretary of State’s Unclaimed Property Voluntary Disclosure Agreement Program (“Form NOI CONV”) within 60 days of the adoption of the Department of Finance Regulations pursuant to 12 Del.
-C. § 1176(b).
-Pursuant to that statute, regulations will be adopted on or before December 1, 2017 by the Department of Finance.
+Eligible Holders must file an executed copy of a Disclosure and Notice of Intent to Convert Unclaimed Property Examination into a Review under the Secretary of State’s Unclaimed Property Voluntary Disclosure Agreement Program (“Form NOI CONV”), which must be received by the Department of State by December 11, 2017.
 Form NOI CONV must be signed by a duly authorized officer of the Company that is seeking to convert, and may be delivered to the Department of State in the following manner: